African All Stars Transfer News & Rumours: Kessie wants Premier League move as AC Milan talks drag on

 West Ham chasing Clermont striker Bayo

-West Ham United are puhsing for the signing of Clermont striker Mohamed Bayo following his goalscoring exploits last season, reports the Sun.
+West Ham United are still pushing for the signing of Clermont striker Mohamed Bayo, reports the Sun.

-The 23-year-old has two years left in his contract and Clermont are demanding £10 million after thhey rejected Bordeaux's £7m offer during the transfer window.
+The 23-year-old has two years left in his contract and Clermont are demanding £10 million after they rejected Bordeaux's £7m offer during the summer transfer window.

-The Guinea international Pascal Gastien's side to the Ligue 1 last season with 22 goals and he continued with four goals to his name so far this campaign.
+The Guinea international fired Pascal Gastien's side to the Ligue 1 last season with 22 goals and he has continued his scoring form with four goals to his name so far this campaign.

 Editors' Picks